-In this blog entry we'll take a look at some of the new features inside Oracle Database 20c which has just been refreshed to version 20.3 on the Oracle Cloud's DBCS platform.
+In this post we'll take a look at some of the new features in Oracle Database 20c which has been refreshed to version 20.3 on the Oracle Cloud's DBCS platform.

-Oracle Database 20c is the next release of Oracle's multi-model database.
-Like the versions that have preceded it, Oracle Database 20c provides industry leading scalability, availability and security for both OLTP and analytical workloads.
+Oracle Database 20c is the latest release of Oracle's converged (or multi-model) database.
+Like the previous releases, Oracle Database 20c provides industry leading performance, scalability, availability and security for OLTP, analytical and mixed workloads.
 It supports relational, JSON, XML, spatial, graph, columnar, OLAP and unstructured data, enabling you to focus on building applications without having to worry about how to persist such data.

-You can find details on the significant features in our previous yearly release in the following posts:
+You can find details on the significant features of previous release in the following posts:

-Oracle Database 20c is a yearly short term support release allowing users to try out new functionality, or take advantage of cutting-edge features for applications that could benefit from it.
-While we are very excited about this latest release, Oracle recommends that most users should consider upgrading to Oracle Database 19c, since it provides long term support all the way through to April 2026.
-You can check on the support windows for the various releases on the Oracle Support web site article in the Document ID 742060.1
+Oracle Database 20c is an innovation release allowing users to try out new functionality, or take advantage of cutting-edge features for applications that could benefit accordingly.
+While we are very excited about this latest release, Oracle recommends that most users should consider upgrading to Oracle Database 19c, since it provides long term support all the way through to April 2027.
+You can check on the current support windows for all releases on the My Oracle Support web site article (Document ID 742060.1).

 Since the initial releases of Oracle Database, Oracle has taken the approach that storing and managing data in a single database platform makes more sense than breaking it up and storing it in single use engines.
 Using multiple independent engines inevitably results in issues with data integrity, consistency and security.
 By using a single engine that provides the best of breed support for all of the major data types and development paradigms, users can benefit from all of Oracle Database's key capabilities such as, ACID transactions, read consistency, centralised security model, parallel scans and DML, online backups, point in time recovery etc. - regardless of the approach you take to storing the data.